 After doing all the hard work on your driving lessons I think you will be pleasantly surprised how easy the actual driving test is.
 Just stay focused throughout your driving test.
 If you are unsure of what the driving examiner is asking you just ask them to repeat the directions.
 The driving test is not a route-finding exercise.
 All the driving examiners are looking for is a safe driver.

-Driving test passed – Good Driver Great Driver
+Driving test passed – now become a Great Driver

 Now you have passed your driving test that is not the end of the learning process, in fact, it’s the beginning of it.